erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 ## Use GIF to answer to questions
-1 picture is worth a thousand words, but 1 GIF worth a video call and can save you a lot of time and save your productivity.
-When someone has a question, a simple GIF of your screen will be more than enough than trying to and explain.
+1 picture is worth a thousand words, but 1 GIF worth a video call.
+It can save you a lot of time, save you some context switching, and save your productivity.
+When someone has a question, a simple GIF of the solution will be more than enough than trying to jump on a call and explain.
 Calling someone, will require both of you some energy.
 The other party might also not be ready for that call.

-We really like using [cloudapp](https://www.getcloudapp.com/).
-For example here showing the results after migrating a service from PHP to Golang:
+I enjoy using [cloudapp](https://www.getcloudapp.com/).
+For example here what I'll share when I wanted to share the results after migrating a service from PHP to Golang:

 ![PHP vs Golang CPU usage](/img/go-vs-php-cpu.gif)

 ## ❤️ Share without limits
-Sharing links via Slack or email are great, but get easily lost .
-Maintain a directory (in Notion/Paper/Wiki etc...).
+Sharing links via Slack or email are great, but those content get easily lost.
+You shouldn't make assumptions your teamates saw the video you've shared once.
+I recommend to maintain a directory (in Notion/Paper/Wiki etc...).
 When you see a question that was answered in one of your video, share it again.

-Also, don't make assumptions your teamates saw the video you've shared once.
-Keep sharing them
+Keep sharing.

-Over to you, what's your secrets on keeping your team innovate?
+Over to you, what's your secrets on keeping your team in a remote setup?